diegojromerolopez/eyesonly/README.md

 A package to avoid having leaks of secrets.

-A proof-of concept of a way of hiding secrets by limiting the places they can be called.
+A way of hiding secrets by limiting the places they can be called.

-IMPORTANT NOTICE: **This code is in pre-alpha stage.
-I am not responsible for any damage you suffer because of your use of this project.**
+IMPORTANT NOTICE: **This code is in alpha stage.
+Use at your own risk.**

 ## Use